SD › Washington, DC with Kids

 MARCH in Washington, DC

-Break out the green and get ready for a parade!
-DC plays host to an entertaining day of floats, marching band, Irish Dance troop and bagpipers.
-The 3 hour event is typically held the Sunday before St. Patty’s Day.
+DC breaks out the green and plays host to an entertaining day of floats, marching band, Irish Dance troop, and bagpipers.
+The 3-hour event is typically held the Sunday before St. Patty’s Day.
 The parade route begins at Constitution Avenue and runs from 7th and 17th Streets.

 APRIL in Washington, DC